Skip to Content

 Mozarthaus

 When you think of Austrians, a few people come to mind, Hitler, Schwarzenegger and Mozart.
-The last one is kind of a big deal and lived in Vienna for large parts of his life.
+The last one is one of the most famous musicians ever and lived in Vienna for large parts of his life.

 Indeed, you can visit the house where Mozart send the majority of his time in Vienna and where he wrote a lot of his music.

-The building is located in Vienna’s Old Town, close to St Stephen’s Cathedral and is the only residence where Mozart lived that has survived to this day.
+The building is located in Vienna’s Old Town, just a short walk from St Stephen’s Cathedral and is the only residence where Mozart lived that has survived to this day.

 I’m not the biggest fan of classical music, but everyone knows who Mozart is.
 That’s why I recommend visiting.
 You will learn a lot more about his life and the music that he wrote.